-To see if the Town will vote to raise and appropriate the sum of Seventeen Thousand Dollars and No Cents (\$17,000.00) for post-closure landfill monitoring required by the Department of Environmental Protection, or take any other action relative thereto.
+Motion- John B. DiPietro, Sr. Second- Kevin McCormick Sponsor- Board of Selectmen Finance Committee- recommends approval It was voted to raise and appropriate the sum of Seventeen Thousand Dollars and No Cents (\$17,000.00) for postclosure landfill monitoring required by the Department of Environmental Protection.